-olice complaint review committee (PCRC): Upon adoption of a resolution by City Council in December 2003, the Police Complaint Review Committee was formed in the spring of 2004.
-The Committee consists of five members, three citizen members: Donald Horwitz, Michael Kaeske, and Tore Steen as well as two City staff members: Craig Sanchez (Chair) and Phyllis Robinson.
+Police Complaint Review Committee (PCRC): Upon adoption of a resolution by City Council in December 2003, the Police Complaint Review Committee was formed in the spring of 2004.
+The Committee consists of five members, three citizen members: Donald Horwitz, Michael Kaeske, and Tore Steen as well as two City staff members: Michelle Downard (Chair) and Amanda Angevine.
 Members are selected by the Mayor and City Council and serve a three year term.
 The majority of members have undergone Police Department in-house training.
 The purpose of the Committee is to act as an appeals body to review complaint dispositions of complaints filed against police personnel and/or police procedure.
 The Committee serves in an advisory capacity and only if formally requested by the complainant.
 The Committee provides recommendations to the Chief of Police on those complaints reviewed.
-The Complaint Review Committee did not review any dispositions this year.
+The Complaint Review Committee reviewed one disposition this year.